Dynamic Multi-agent Secured Collaboration Infrastructure Architecture

 Figure 1 The infrastructure architecture of dynamic multi-agent collaboration

-At the top of the architecture, agents engage in collaborative
+On top of this architecture, agents engage in collaborative

-activities driven by task intents, shared goals, and contextual
+activities driven by task intents, shared goals, and capability

 information.
 Agents are responsible for local reasoning, decision-